 United States (Portland)

 Everyone needs to feel valued and needed.
-That’s why psychologist Dr Derenda Schubert created a powerful intergenerational mini-village in Portland, Oregon, that bridges generations to “allows people their independence, but prioritises interdependence too.”
+That’s why psychologist Dr Derenda Schubert created a powerful intergenerational mini-village in Portland, Oregon, that bridges generations to “allow people their independence, but prioritises interdependence too.”

 Today there’s a higher proportion of older people living in our global society than ever before, thanks largely to better healthcare and increasing standards of living.
 Social isolation and a lack of meaning and purpose affect older people’s day-to-day quality of life, which can lead to physical and mental health issues.

-In Oregon, there is an ongoing need to find foster care for the thousands of children who do not have permanent, healthy families in their lives.
+In Oregon, there is an ongoing need to find foster care for the thousands of children who do not have permanent families in their lives.
 Without healthy families and caring adults, children are at risk for academic difficulties, homelessness, and health problems.

 Enter Bridge Meadows: an NGO in Portland that’s created a powerful intergenerational housing community that connects older residents in need of social interaction and purpose with youth who have experienced foster care and their forever families in need of love and support.